Fandango (game show)

-Fandango is a country music-themed quiz show which aired on The Nashville Network from March 8, 1983 to August 26, 1988, with reruns airing through March 31, 1989, when it was replaced by Top Card.
-Fandango was the first TV game show to air on TNN and was one of the longest-running game shows on a cable network.

-The show was hosted by singer Bill Anderson, who was joined by Blake Pickett as co-host in 1987.
-Radio and television personality Charlie Chase has often been identified as the voice of "Edgar the Talking Jukebox", but Anderson's autobiography Whisperin' Bill names Edgar's voice as being that of Anderson's long-time friend, radio announcer Bill Robinson.
+Fandango is an American television game show.
+It aired on The Nashville Network from March 8, 1983 to August 26, 1988, with reruns airing through March 31, 1989, when it was replaced by Top Card.
+Contestants competed to answer trivia questions about country music.
+The show was hosted by country music singer Bill Anderson, who was joined by Blake Pickett as co-host in 1987.
+Disc jockey Bill Robinson served as announcer and the voice of the show's setpiece, an oversized jukebox named "Edgar the Talking Jukebox".

 Gameplay

 Main game

 Three contestants (including a returning champion) answered country music questions to win prizes.
 The returning champion stood behind the blue podium and his/her two challengers stood at red and yellow podiums.
+Game categories were presented on the show's setpiece, an oversized jukebox named "Edgar the Talking Jukebox".

 1983

 In round one, Anderson asked a toss-up question to all three contestants worth 10 points.
 Whoever buzzed-in with the right answer wagered any or all of his/her score and chose one of nine categories.
 The center category was always the "Star of the Day".
 A correct answer added the wager to his/her score and a wrong answer deducted it.
 Later in the run, a "Secret Square" was shown to the home audience, and if chosen, it would double the wager for a correct answer.
 Gameplay continued until time expired or until all nine categories were used.
 In round two, toss-ups were worth 20 points but overall gameplay remained the same.

 Some questions had a bonus prize attached to it, which Edgar would mention prior to the question.